Anthei0774/Advent-of-Code/README.md

 # 2019

 # 2020
-This was the first year, when I first heard about the competition.
-During that time, I was doing master's studies and was really excited to jump into this.
+This was the year when I first heard about the competition.
+During that time I was doing master's studies and was really excited to jump into this.
+The story goes as we are on vacation, gathering star shaped money to pay off our room reservation.

 # 2021

 # 2022
+I finished the year's challenge with 39 points gathered during December.
+This time we were delving inside a deep jungle, gathering star shaped magic fruits for Santa's reindeers and saving elephants from an active volcano.